-In determining the nomination of a Director for re-election, the NC takes into account the composition and progressive renewal of the Board, and the competency, performance and contribution of the Director including his attendance, preparedness and participation at Board and Board Committee meetings.
+9. the re-election of Director(s) by shareholders under the "retirement by rotation" provisions in the Company's Constitution having due regards to the composition and progressive renewal of the Board, and the competency, performance and contribution of the Director including his attendance, preparedness and participation at Board and its Board Committees meetings.
 A Director's time and effort accorded to the Company's business and affairs will also be considered.
 Where appropriate, the NC will also consider the Director's independence.